Maratha army: Modernization post-1761

-However a point to be noted here is that it is untrue to conclude that armies of the Maratha got disciplined only post 1761.
+"However a point to be noted here is that it is untrue to conclude that armies of the Maratha got disciplined only post 1761.
 The Marathas were well aware of the importance of discipline and disciplined and drilled infantry in Maharashtra existed even in the Hindu classical era.
-The Mahrattas were aware of the Portuguese infantry models having concepts like "Spanish square" since sixteenth century.
+The Mahrattas were aware of the Portuguese infantry models having concepts like 'Spanish square' since sixteenth century."

-In the late 18th and early 19th century, with French-trained artillery and infantry, the Marathas managed to regain their lost ground in North India, however they could not match the superior artillery of the British East India Company, which in due course of time, among other reasons, led to the defeat of the Marathas at the Third Anglo-Maratha War and decline of their Empire itself.
+In the late 18th and early 19th century, with French-trained artillery and infantry, the Marathas managed to regain their lost ground in North India, however they could not match the superior artillery of the British East India Company, which in due course of time, among other reasons, led to the defeat of the Marathas at the Third Anglo-Maratha War and decline of their Confederacy itself.

 Employment of the Pindaris

 Pindaris were irregular horsemen and their primary role was to plunder in return of payment.
 Pindaris composed of both Muslims and Hindus.
 They had implicit support from Maratha chiefs (Maharajas) such as Scindias of Gwalior, Holkars of Indore, and Bhosales of Nagpur.
 This band of freebooters accompanied Maratha forces during their campaigns and helped win wars in return for plunder and pay.
-They were a part of the Maratha Army during the Third Battle of Panipat and almost all Anglo-Maratha Wars.
+They were a part of the Maratha army during the Third Battle of Panipat and almost all Anglo-Maratha Wars.

 Employment of Bargis

-The Nagpur Bhosales employed thousands of units called bargi to invade Mughal Bengal.
-The invasions lasted annually for ten years until finally the Nawab of Bengal, European merchants and locals had built the Maratha Ditch to safeguard themselves from war.
+The Nagpur Bhosales employed thousands of units called bargi to invade the Bengal Subah.
+The invasions lasted annually for ten years until finally the Nawab of Bengal, European merchants and locals built the Maratha Ditch to safeguard themselves from war.

+Commemorations

+In 2025, the Maratha Military Landscapes of India, a group of 12 forts, were enlisted as a cultural world heritage site by UNESCO.
+The forts showcase the military prowess of Maratha rule.